Truist slashes price target on ZoomInfo Technologies Inc. [ZI] – find out why.

 Sponsored

-ZoomInfo (NASDAQ: ZI), a global leader in modern go-to-market software, data, and intelligence, today announced the appointments of Ali Dasdan as Chief Technology Officer and Dave Justice as Chief Revenue Officer.
+Fourth Quarter GAAP Operating Income Margin of 17% and Adjusted Operating Income Margin of 42%.

-ZoomInfo Technologies Inc. stock has also gained 8.42% of its value over the past 7 days.
-However, ZI stock has declined by -36.23% in the 3 months of the year.
-Over the past six months meanwhile, it has lost -32.34% and lost -5.70% year-on date.
+ZoomInfo Technologies Inc. represents 401.96 million in outstanding shares, while the company has a total market value of $12.01 billion with the latest information.
+ZI stock price has been found in the range of $28.47 to $29.32.

-The market cap for ZI stock reached $11.42 billion, with 401.96 million shares outstanding and 295.74 million shares in the current float.
-Compared to the average trading volume of 5.50M shares, ZI reached a trading volume of 9352879 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 5.24M shares, ZI reached a trading volume of 8137805 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here’s what leading stock market gurus have to say about ZoomInfo Technologies Inc. [ZI]:
+Here is what top equities market gurus are saying about ZoomInfo Technologies Inc. [ZI]:

 Truist have made an estimate for ZoomInfo Technologies Inc. shares, keeping their opinion on the stock as Hold, with their previous recommendation back on January 10, 2023.
 While these analysts kept the previous recommendation, BofA Securities dropped their target price from $35 to $34.
 The new note on the price target was released on January 04, 2023, representing the official price target for ZoomInfo Technologies Inc. stock.
 Previously, the target price had yet another raise to $66, while Morgan Stanley analysts kept a Overweight rating on ZI stock.

-ZoomInfo Technologies Inc. [ZI] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 8.42.
-With this latest performance, ZI shares dropped by -5.70% in over the last four-week period, additionally sinking by -32.34% over the last 6 months – not to mention a drop of -46.28% in the past year of trading.
+ZoomInfo Technologies Inc. [ZI] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 4.86.
+With this latest performance, ZI shares gained by 10.76% in over the last four-week period, additionally sinking by -39.83% over the last 6 months – not to mention a drop of -41.52% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and ZoomInfo Technologies Inc. [ZI] shares currently have an operating margin of +20.53 and a Gross Margin at +79.27.
 ZoomInfo Technologies Inc.’s Net Margin is presently recorded at +15.63.